-(Updated 07.06.2017; added crowdfunding, daily turnover by educational institutions and underwater archaeology) The most professional underwater habitat so far is still the Aquarius habitat in Florida.
+(Updated 15.12.2019; added new aspects for daily turnover) The most professional underwater habitat so far is still the Aquarius habitat in Florida.
 This quality comes to a certain price of $1.2 to $3 million per year.
 Due to budget cuts, NOAA ceased funding Aquarius habitat after September 2012, with no further missions scheduled after a July 2012 mission.
 It was a very exciting period having the facility on risk.
 It took until January 2013 when a proposal to keep Aquarius running under Florida International University administration was accepted.
 What could we do in future projects to avoid sooner or later close-downs by lacks of financing?

 Example ‘Aquarius Reef Base‘

 Aquarius is a reef base with a zero incident history until 2009 when one of the technicians had a fatal accident.
 Until then the procedures of Aquarius proved perfectly well for nearly 20 years.
 Additionally there are statements in the internet claiming that not strictly following diving procedures are to be held responsible for the accident.
 Beside rules that divers have to obey, these procedures include long trainings, a huge number of support personnel and a big bunch of technical equipment leading to a high budget, which is generally justified to avoid risks carried by saturation environments.

 On the other side mission participants are generally coming from universities or government agencies like NASA who are ready to pay a high price for their research.
 Recently Aquarius started to offer trainings and missions for civilians, but there are no information about the success of this new offer.